 So why shouldn’t we trust the chart?
 Why should we ask more questions and demand more detail?
 Answering this question will give some pretty good tips on how to design data not only so it’s simple to read, but also so it still tells the truth.

 1. Remove clutter…but only the clutter.
 We talk a lot about removing clutter and visual ‘load’ from our charts.
 Clutter includes plot lines, tick marks, legends that sit next to the chart, those sorts of things.
 This chart removes too much.
-It’s hard to tell what “young” means, for example, if we don’t know the base line starting point for those bars.
+It’s hard to tell what “young” means, for example, if we don’t know the baseline starting point for those bars.
 The bottom pink bar is labelled “23 years.”
 Twenty-three years from what age?
 The second omission is on the top bar.
 What does the 1976 bar refer to?
 All of Canada?
 One of the provinces?
 One of the cities?
 Without these references, we can’t safely draw an accurate conclusion.

 2. Tell us why you’re comparing the data points you are comparing.
 Why is the top bar pulled from 1976?
 Why not 1982?
 Why is B.C. the only province highlighted?
 Why were Vancouver and Toronto, Canada’s most expensive cities by far, chosen to prove an assertion about all young Canadians?
 Do young Canadians in Newfoundland, Alberta and Manitoba experience the same?
-If 1976 refers to all of Canada, then a 7 year difference between then and now, 40 years later, doesn’t seem that unreasonable.
+If 1976 refers to all of Canada, then a 7-year difference between then and now, 40 years later, doesn’t seem that unreasonable.

 3. Use colour to tell the truth, not to misdirect.
 The bright pink bar at the bottom demands your eye’s attention.
 It’s the Vancouver line.
 The Vancouver line should shock no one.
 I can’t afford a house in Vancouver and I’m a 47-year-old business owner with a nice home now.
 The colours are misleading.
 Why would blue be chosen for both B.C. and Canada, and Toronto is in grey?
-When you add colour to your chart, it should be show the audience the story.
+When you add colour to your chart, it should be showing the audience the story.
 Colour is an important attribute for chart design.
 We see changes in colour before we know we’re seeing them.
 In this case, though, I suspect the colour is used to misdirect.

 A simple, clean chart will tell your story in a way that a table and/or bullet points can’t.
 Remove clutter, use colour, and use comparable data points to tell your story.
 Just be sure you’re not inadvertently ignoring the truth.